 Gadchiroli tahsil was created in 1905 by transfer of Zamindari Estate from Brahmapuri and Chandrapur tahsil.
 Gadchiroli district was created on August 26, 1982 by bifurcating the Chandrapur district in the place of Brahmapuri, which is part of the Vidarbha region of Maharashtra.
 In ancient times the region was ruled by the Rashtrakutas, the Chalukyas, the Yadavas of Deogiri and later the Gonds of Gadchiroli.
 In the 13th century Khandkya Ballal Shah founded Chandrapur.
 He shifted his capital from Sirpur to Chandrapur.
 Chandrapur subsequently came under Maratha rule.
 In 1853, Berar, of which Chandrapur (then called Chanda until 1964) was part, was ceded to the British East India Company.
 In 1854, Chandrapur became an independent district of Berar.
 In 1905, the British created the tehsil of Gadchiroli by transfer of Zamindari Estate from Chandrapur and Brahmapuri.
 It was part of the Central Provinces till 1956, when with the reorganisation of the states, Chandrapur was transferred to Bombay state.
 In 1960, when the new state of Maharashtra was created, Chandrapur became a district of the state.
 In 1982 Chandrapur was divided, with Gadchiroli becoming an independent district in the place of Brahmapuri.

-The district is categoried as Tribal and undeveloped district and most of the land is covered with forest and hills.
-Forests cover more than 75.96 % of the geographical area of the district.
+The district is categorised as Tribal and undeveloped district and most of the land is covered with forest and hills.
+The district has forests cover near about 76 % of the geographical area of the district.
 This district is famous for Bamboo and Tendu leaves.
 Paddy is the main agriculture produce in this district.
 The other Agriculture Produce in the district are Jwar, Linseed, Tur, Wheat.
 The Main profession of the people is farming.

 There are no large scale Industry in the entire district except the Paper Mill at Ashti in Chamorshi Taluka and Paper Pulp Factory at Desaiganj.
 Due to this, the district is economically backward.
 There are many Rice Mills in the district as the Paddy is the main agriculture produce here.The Tussar Silk Worm Centre exist in Armori taluka of the district.
 Only, 18.5 kilometers Railway route passes through the district.